Bo Horvat Game Preview: Islanders vs. Penguins

 Horvat Season Stats Insights

-- In 12 of 32 games this season Horvat has scored a goal, including two games with multiple goals.
+- In Horvat's 34 games played this season he's scored in 12 of them and netted multiple goals in two.

-- Horvat has a point in 22 games this year (out of 32), including multiple points nine times.
+- In 23 of 34 games this season, Horvat has registered a point, and 10 of those games included multiple points.

-- Horvat has an assist in 15 of 32 games played this season, including multiple assists four times.
+- In 16 of 34 games this year, Horvat has registered an assist, and in five of those matches recorded two or more.

-- Horvat's implied probability to go over his point total is 63.6% based on the odds.
+- The implied probability that Horvat goes over his points over/under is 62.5%, based on the odds.

-- Given his moneyline odds, Horvat has an implied probability of 45.5% of going over his assist prop bet.
+- There is an implied probability of 43.5% of Horvat going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.